 Current and Recent Highlights

-DeCesare's photography is included in War / Photography, which opened at the Museum of Fine Art Houston, on November 11, 2012 and will be traveling to the: Annenberg Space for Photography, Los Angeles, March 23 – June 2, 2013; the Corcoran Gallery of Art, Washington, June 29 - September 29, 2013; the Brooklyn Museum, November 8, 2013 - February 2, 2014
+DeCesare's photography is included in War / Photography, which opened at the Museum of Fine Art Houston, on November 11, 2012 and travels to: Annenberg Space for Photography, Los Angeles, March 23 – June 2, 2013; the Corcoran Gallery of Art, Washington, June 29 - September 29, 2013; the Brooklyn Museum, November 8, 2013 - February 2, 2014

-BBC Mundo--Desarraigos-published a gallery of images from the exhibition in 2011.
-Other results of her 2011 Open Society Foundations Grant and about the Houses on the Moon play De Novo that DeCesare brought to El Salvador as well as results from her workshops with teenagers and University students can be seen at "Memoria, arte y derechos humanos
+Read about her 2011 Open Society Foundations Grant and about the Houses on the Moon play De Novo that DeCesare brought to El Salvador as well as results from her workshops with teenagers and University students which can be seen at Santa Tecla: A Story

 Professor DeCesare participated in the judging of the Freelance/Agency Division in the 67th Pictures of the Year International Photojournalism Contest held at the University of Missouri School of Journalism from Feb 20-27, 2010